bhavukm/aws-route53/README.md

 A Record: resolves a domain name to an IPV4 address.

 Alias record: resolves a domain name to another domain name, but not an IP address.
+Also, works with the root domain as well (example: amazonaws.com)

 CNAME (Canonical Name):  is a type of DNS record that points a domain to another domain name, but not to a root domain.
 Example: shown above